PostHog/posthog.com/contents/handbook/company/team.md

 Hi!
 My name is Kunal.
 I'm a Bay Area native and a bit of a startup vet.

-I love finding new ways to leverage data, product, and engineering to drive business outcomes.
+I love helping teams discover new ways to apply data, product, and engineering to drive business outcomes.

-Most recently, I led the growth team at Amplitude and at an education startup prior to that.
+Most recently, I led the growth team at Amplitude and at an education technology startup prior to that.

-When I'm not thinking about growth, you'll find me studying the Mamba Mentality, re-learning guitar chords, or making some ravioli (a lasagna if it's going poorly).
+When I'm not working on growth, you'll find me studying the Mamba Mentality, re-learning guitar chords, or making some ravioli (a lasagna if it's going poorly).

 In terms of cycling– a friend once convinced me to go on a bike ride from San Francisco to Mill Valley.
 We took the ferry home.